Wilmer Flores Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- His last appearance came on Sunday against the Toronto Blue Jays, when the left-hander threw six innings, surrendering five earned runs while allowing nine hits.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the right-hander went four innings, surrendering two earned runs while allowing four hits.

-- In 15 games this season, the 32-year-old has a 4.33 ERA and 4.7 strikeouts per nine innings, while allowing a batting average of .305 to opposing hitters.
+- The 35-year-old has a 5.98 ERA and 6.5 strikeouts per nine innings in 15 games this season, while allowing a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.